SaswatB/crylic/docs/reference/configuration-file.md

 _Default: "public/index.html"_

-Defines a path to the HTML template file for the project, relative to the project root.
+Defines a path to the HTML template file for the project relative to the project root.

 </details>